 “Legal provisions will be improved” is one of the key projects of the Government.
 Its goal is to facilitate business operations and citizens’ everyday lives by means of deregulation and the modernisation of regulation.

-As part of this process of reducing excessive regulation, the Ministry of Economic Affairs and Employment
+As part of this process, the Ministry of Economic Affairs and Employment

 - has repealed the Act on Opening Hours of the Retail Trade and Barbers and Hairdressers (press release 30 December 2015)